Main Navigation

 Hannah Geisterfer

-Hannah works for CEPEP on developing and editing educational content for pesticide applicators and agricultural workers.
+Hannah works for CEPEP developing and editing educational content for pesticide applicators and agricultural workers.
 Before working for CEPEP, she was a course coordinator for a continuing education program and more recently coordinated agricultural research at one of CSU’s agricultural experiments stations.

 For questions about curriculum, please contact: PesticideSafety@colostate.edu.